 Following a bad hire, productivity suffers from sub-par performance, which promotes disengagement among existing employees.
 In most cases, this type of performance results in a termination, which triggers more costs to fill the vacancy.
 If you haven’t yet addressed the systemic problems that contributed to the first bad hire, you’re in danger of repeating the process: costs of recruitment, sub-par performance and disengagement leading to another vacancy.

 1. Get your new hire process out of the shadows.
 A detailed audit of recruiting, hiring, interviewing and assessment practices should help determine whether you are hiring the right people.
-This audit should tell you if your hiring criteria is overemphasising things like technical skills and academic credentials, under-evaluating personality traits, overlooking workplace preferences, undervaluing motivations for work, poorly defining the values you want or failing to evaluate for critical thinking skills.
+This audit should tell you if your hiring criteria is overemphasizing things like technical skills and academic credentials, under-evaluating personality traits, overlooking workplace preferences, undervaluing motivations for work, poorly defining the values you want or failing to evaluate for critical thinking skills.
 You can use different tools to evaluate different elements.
 This may drive up initial costs, but that cost is more than offset by higher productivity and longer tenure achieved with a good hire.

 2. Calibrate your interviewing.
 An objective audit should help you determine if hiring managers are performing candidate assessments in the same way or modifying the process and selecting candidates who look and sound like them.
-Hiring is still a human endeavour, and it’s important to take steps to curb bias.
+Hiring is still a human endeavor, and it’s important to take steps to curb bias.